erinvdoyle/equisync/TESTING.md

 ## Code Validation
 ### HTML

 All html was checked for commented out code.
-Unfortunately my w3 schools validation check returned issues with my django tags, which I was not anticipating and did not have the time to rewrite within my entire codebase:
+Unfortunately my w3 schools validation check returned issues with the django tags, which I was not anticipating and did not have the time to rewrite within my entire codebase:

 ![html-validator](/equisync/docs/images/valid-html.png)